NXLog Documentation

-Active Directory (AD) is a directory service developed by Microsoft for Windows domain networks.
+Active Directory (AD) is a directory service developed by Microsoft for Windows network domains.
 An AD domain controller responds to security authentication requests within a Windows domain.
 Most Active Directory logging, especially for security-related activity, is done via the Windows Event Log.

-Windows Server generates events for suspicious activities, including attempts to change Active Directory modes or attempted replay attacks.
-Security events can be monitored through the Windows Event Log.
-Events specific to domain controller security are logged with event source ActiveDirectory_DomainService.
+The domain controller generates events for suspicious activities, including attempts to change Active Directory modes or attempted replay attacks.
+You can monitor these security logs via Windows Event Log by filtering for event source ActiveDirectory_DomainService.

 Event ID Description